usi-systems/p4pubsub/coexistence/README.md

 Generate and send an ITCH packet that should also be forwarded out port 52:

     ./mold_feed.py -m 1 -M 1 -c 1 -f Price=301,Shares=1 | ./send_mold_messages -v 3 -r - 10.0.0.1:1234

+The switch should also answer DNS queries:

+    dig @10.0.0.2 no97

 ## Generality: Camus for IPv4